DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/README.md

 ---
 # Test Actions

-Topics of this section contain information about test actions that you can use in tests.
+Topics of this section contain information about actions that you can use in tests.
 These actions are available in the **Test Editor**'s **Actions** panel and organized into the following categories:

 Category              | Description